 “For Eric to show his gratitude with such a beautiful keepsake for the service is really humbling.
 It means so much to each and every member of the team.

 “The medal will be displayed in a public area in the unit for other patients to view.

-“Since he was discharged, Eric has been working tirelessly behind the scenes to ensure that the staff were recognised for their continued efforts.
+“Since his discharge, Eric’s been working tirelessly behind the scenes to ensure that staff were recognised for their continued efforts.
 We really appreciate it.”